andermendz/todo-ent/README.md

 \```
 The application will be available at http://localhost:5173

+## Deployment

+The application is split into two parts for deployment:

+### Backend (JSON Server)
+* Deployed on Railway
+* Uses the same json-server as local development
+* Provides REST API endpoints for todos

+### Frontend
+* Deployed on Vercel
+* Automatically connects to the Railway backend
+* Uses environment variables to manage API URLs

 ## 📱 Responsive Design

 * Desktop: Full functionality with both List and Board views